Microwave oven: Chemical exposure

-The use of unmarked plastics for microwave cooking raises the issue of plasticizers leaching into the food, or the plastics chemically reacting to microwave energy, with by-products leaching into the food, suggesting that even plastic containers marked "microwavable" may still leach plastic by-products into the food.
+The use of unmarked plastics for microwave cooking raises the issue of plasticizers leaching into the food.

 The plasticizers which received the most attention are bisphenol A (BPA) and phthalates, although it is unclear whether other plastic components present a toxicity risk.
 Other issues include melting and flammability.
 An alleged issue of release of dioxins into food has been dismissed as an intentional red herring distraction from actual safety issues.